WPML not installed and activated.

 NATIVE PLANT GUIDE

-A comprehensive Native Plant Guide of the Park can be purchased from the KBULG office for $15.00.
+A comprehensive Native Plant Guide of the Park can be purchased from the KBULG Office and the Kalgoorlie-Boulder Visitor Centre.

 This book has been developed to provide an appreciation of the extraordinary bushland around Kalgoorlie-Boulder, and in particular, the plant species found in Karlkurla Bushland Park.
 The book includes a range of Kalgoorlie-Boulder’s flowering shrubs, trees and everlastings.